capralifecycle/github-actions-ci-dashboard/docs/admin-config.md

 ## Automatic Reconfiguration

-Keep your configs in a json file in a repo.
+Keep your configs in a `github-actions-ci-dashboards.json` file in a repo.
 Then use the GitHub Actions workflow [update-ci-dashboard.yaml](update-ci-dashboard.yaml) to automatically POST the config.